Pinafore/fact-repetition/note.md

 # Improve Human Learning with Representation + Spaced Repetition

-# 04-07-2020
+# 04-11-2020
-x send prettier debug string
+- visualize user in embedding space
 - track three previously studied cards

-# 04-06-2020
+- use huggingface to embed all questions and save into numpy array
-- track old cards
+- calibration
+- inspect weights
+- question level -> sentence level
 - the scheduler needs to decide when to schedule new cards vs review old cards
 - decay representation to neutral instead of nothing
 - annotate topic words
-- save necessary files onto AWS

-# 04-05-2020
-x add retention model to scheduler x implement simple exponential forgetting curve
-- stop when all True:
-    - no card in leitner scheduled today
-    - number of new cards reached upper bound
-- change db to use pack everywhere x need a larger pool for simulation x define a better way to get a diagnostic set of certain size x include lower ranked cards in the debug string
+- change db to use pack everywhere
-- use HF to embed all questions and save into numpy array
-- calibration
-- inspect weights
-- question level -> sentence level

-# 04-03-2020
-x simple majority baselines
-x i have a feeling that the model is always predicting False - not it's not

-# 04-02-2020
-x gensim_all_40_1585820469.362995
-x accumulative question features x create both accumulative features and split records by date x fix mean and std in RetentionModel x featurizer for RetentionModel

-# 04-01-2020
-x "point" and "10" are still in the vocab
-- check topic assignment, not just topic-word dist x split user by date of first appearance x count_correct_before is likely wrong, very large max values, double check x tzinfo, timezone
+- check topic assignment, not just topic-word dist

-# 03-31-2020
 - precompute next step
-x add to features: previous result, one before previous result x count_correct_before and count_wrong_before are likely wrong. the protobowl loader i wrote for quizbowl already filter repated appearances of (uid, qid), so all count_corret_before and count_wrong_before should be 0
 - update load_protobowl and forward to qb

-## 03-29-2020
-- order cards in leitner box by study time

-## 03-27-2020
-x let's write a retention model using just several simple manual features in pytorch. then this will replace the simplistic `get_result` x in simulation, the probability of the card being correct should start with estimated from Roger's data then grow with reptition

-## 03-26-2020
-x dist_time is wrong, very large values x how come timedelta is negative? timedelta is negative when card.date is earlier than user.last_study_date[card.card_id] x maybe card date should be a field but not stored in DB, so is user date x flashcard should be renamed to schedule_request

-## 03-25-2020
-x finalze LDA on Quizbowl
+- use answers as features

+x upload stuff to aws
-x improve debug string
+x send prettier debug string
-x make sure that commiting only at exit is fine x return schedule & update details via web API for debug x weird sequences in possibly snapshot

-## 03-23-2020
-x fix dist_skill
-x bypass scheduler.retrieve

-## 03-20-2020
-x query speed optimization
-x plots & probing & retention next steps x discount x LDA improvement
-- define labels for Quizbowl sentences x simulation
+x save necessary files onto AWS x add retention model to scheduler x implement simple exponential forgetting curve x stop when all True:
+    - no card in leitner scheduled today
+    - number of new cards reached upper bound x need a larger pool for simulation x define a better way to get a diagnostic set of certain size x include lower ranked cards in the debug string x simple majority baselines x i have a feeling that the model is always predicting False - not it's not x gensim_all_40_1585820469.362995 x accumulative question features x create both accumulative features and split records by date x fix mean and std in RetentionModel x featurizer for RetentionModel x "point" and "10" are still in the vocab x split user by date of first appearance x count_correct_before is likely wrong, very large max values, double check x tzinfo, timezone x add to features: previous result, one before previous result x count_correct_before and count_wrong_before are likely wrong. the protobowl loader i wrote for quizbowl already filter repated appearances of (uid, qid), so all count_corret_before and count_wrong_before should be 0 x order cards in leitner box by study time x let's write a retention model using just several simple manual features in pytorch. then this will replace the simplistic `get_result` x in simulation, the probability of the card being correct should start with estimated from Roger's data then grow with reptition x dist_time is wrong, very large values x how come timedelta is negative? timedelta is negative when card.date is earlier than user.last_study_date[card.card_id] x maybe card date should be a field but not stored in DB, so is user date x flashcard should be renamed to schedule_request x finalze LDA on Quizbowl x improve debug string x make sure that commiting only at exit is fine x return schedule & update details via web API for debug x weird sequences in possibly snapshot x fix dist_skill x bypass scheduler.retrieve x query speed optimization x plots & probing & retention next steps x discount x LDA improvement x define labels for Quizbowl sentences x simulation

-### Query speed optimization
+## Query speed optimization
 Currently the speed of the schedule API is bad.
 The bottleneck is doing retrieval on hundreds of cards for each schedule API call.
 For each given card, we search for similar / identical cards in Roger’s dataset.
 The underlying